-Off-putting search results can also come straight from your social media accounts.
+Off-putting search results can also come straight from places where you’re the webmaster: Social media.

-Depending on where you’re applying for a job, you might not want social media updates and blog posts to be public.
-A would-be engineer, for example, might prefer to promote their carefully curated LinkedIn page, but keep their oft-political Twitter account out of the spotlight.
+Depending on where you’re applying for a job, you might or might not want to be found via your status updates and blog posts.
+A would-be engineer, for example, might prefer to promote their carefully curated LinkedIn page, but keep their politically-charged Twitter account in the background.

-Thankfully, the following platforms (and others like them) make it simple to remove or strengthen their ranking in your search results.
+Thankfully, the following platforms (and others like them) make it simple to clean up Google search results for your name:

-WordPress: Under the “Reading” settings, you can choose whether you want your blog or website included in search engine results.
+Under the “Manage” and “Settings” on your dashboard, you can choose whether you want your blog or website included in search engine results.

-If you’re fresh out of college, you might even want to consider creating separate accounts on these platforms that can be used when applying for a job.
-That’s just one of the things that recent grads can do to score a first job.
+If you’re fresh out of college, you might even want to consider creating separate accounts on these platforms that can be used when applying for a job — that’s just one of things that recent grads can do to score a first gig.

 Erasing negative search results is one thing.
-Creating a positive set of results is another exercise, and it might require more effort.
+Creating a positive set of results is another exercise to make yourself marketable, and it might require more effort.